• Revenue Memo

 WhatsApp stands at a critical inflection point as it works to scale monetization initiatives without compromising the privacy-first brand it was built on.
 Several strategic moves and broader industry trends will shape how the platform evolves over the next decade.

 Strategic pivots: WhatsApp is moving beyond pure messaging to position itself as a private super-app.
-It’s building out offerings across business messaging, payments, and lightweight commerce, especially in regions where digital infrastructure is still maturing and privacy is a market differentiator.
+It is gradually building out offerings across business messaging, payments, and lightweight commerce, especially in regions where digital infrastructure is still maturing and privacy is a market differentiator.

-Financial outlook: Analysts project that WhatsApp’s business messaging revenue could grow to $5–7 billion annually by 2030.
+Financial outlook: Analysts project that WhatsApp’s business messaging revenue could grow to over $7 billion annually by 2030.
 If realized, this would make WhatsApp one of Meta’s top three revenue drivers.

 • expansion of WhatsApp Pay into new international markets